nickrogerson124/Programming-Basics/Part-3_ConditionalStatements/Micro:bit/Resources/InstructorsMaterials/README.md

 ## Main Activity
 The main project activity for the pupil to learn, code and understand the hands-on basics of programming [conditional statements](../).
+We usually recommend to break up the pupils into groups of 2 to 3 to aid in collaboration and knowledge sharing between pupils however these lesson plans can also be completed on their own.

 ## Plenary
 Questions to ask at the end of the session as a collective group of pupils or as individuals: